 The Group's materiality is "fostering and strengthening of human capital that contributes to value creation," and we are promoting new work style reforms, diversity and inclusion, employee engagement, human resource and skills development, occupational health and safety, and other initiatives to further expand our systems and enhance our training among other efforts.
-In addition, we have established strategies, KPIs, and targets related to human capital in our newly formulated "Sustainability Medium-term Plan 2026."
-We have set two to five KPIs and targets for each of our four strategies: "improve the well-being (state of being physically, mentally, and socially satisfied) of employees who support sustainable growth," "foster diversity and inclusion that makes the most of diverse individuals," "further advance health and productivity management," and "focus on investment in human capital."
-Going forward, the Sustainability Committee will monitor the progress of the Medium-term Plan, while the board of directors will oversee the steady implementation of these initiatives.
+In addition, in our "Sustainability Medium-term Plan 2026" formulated in 2024, we set two to five KPIs and targets related to human capital for each of our four strategies: "improve the well-being (state of being physically, mentally, and socially satisfied) of employees who support sustainable growth," "foster diversity and inclusion that makes the most of diverse individuals," "further advance health and productivity management," and "focus on investment in human capital."
+The Sustainability Committee monitors the progress of the Medium-term Plan, while the board of directors oversees the steady implementation of these initiatives.

-We have formulated a General Employer Action Plan based on the Act on Promotion of Women's Participation and Advancement in the Workplace and the Act on Advancement of Measures to Support Raising Next-Generation Children and are actively promoting it in order to create work environments where women can more actively participate as well as to support the work-life balance of employees, such as by providing childcare and long-term care leave for both men and women.
+We have formulated a General Employer Action Plan based on the Act on Promotion of Women's Participation and Advancement in the Workplace and the Act on Advancement of Measures to Support Raising Next-Generation Children and are actively promoting it in order to create work environments where women can more actively participate as well as to support the work-life balance of employees for both men and women in areas such as childcare and long-term care.